sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 This activity supports the integration of the system with hardware to run HIL simulations.

 maskinens "brødtekst"
-Here’s the revised version formatted as **body text** (no bullet points or markdown):

 ---

-**WP 1: System Simulation**
-**Duration**: [X months].
-**Budget**: [Salary × X].
-**Activities**: This work package involves integrating core technologies into a simulation environment to evaluate the performance, scalability, and interoperability of the proposed architecture.
-**Deliverables**: A functional simulation framework with integrated architecture components, a performance evaluation report (e.g., latency, throughput, error rates), and additional deliverables to be specified (e.g., optimization guidelines for architecture deployment).
+The project begins with **Work Package 1 (WP 1)**, a [X-month] effort funded at [Salary × X], which focuses on integrating core technologies into a simulation environment to evaluate the performance, scalability, and interoperability of the proposed architecture.
+Key deliverables include a functional simulation framework with integrated components, a detailed performance report analyzing metrics such as latency and throughput, and additional guidelines for optimizing the architecture’s deployment (specific deliverables to be finalized).

----

-**WP 2: Technology Development & Prototyping**
-**Duration**: [Y months].
-**Budget**: [Salary × Y].
-**Activities**: This work package focuses on designing and prototyping core technologies, including hardware/software iterations and validation of critical subsystems.
-It also supports intellectual property (IP) development.
-**Deliverables**: A prototype of core technology components and documentation for IP filings (patents, technical disclosures).

----

-**WP 3: Architecture Analysis & Validation**
-**Duration**: [Z months].
-**Budget**: [Salary × Z].
-**Activities**: This work package includes rigorous analysis and validation of the proposed architecture in Delay-Tolerant Networking (DTN) scenarios.
-It compares legacy and new systems across key performance metrics.
-**Deliverables**: A comparative performance report (Legacy vs. new system), an analysis of DTN protocol impact (with/without DTN), and simulation results for multi-satellite networks integrating multiple constellations.

----

-**WP 4: Hardware-in-the-Loop (HIL) Integration**
-**Duration**: [Æ months].
-**Budget**: [Salary × Æ].
-**Activities**: This work package integrates the system with physical hardware components to enable Hardware-in-the-Loop (HIL) simulations for real-world performance validation.
-**Deliverables**: Documentation for the HIL testbed setup and a validation report from hardware-integrated simulations.

----

-*(Note: The inclusion of WP 4 is recommended if HIL validation aligns with the project scope.)*

-Let me know if you need further adjustments!
+Building on this, **Work Package 2 (WP 2)** spans [Y months] with a budget of [Salary × Y], dedicated to advancing core technology development and prototyping.
+This phase includes iterative design of hardware and software components, validation of critical subsystems, and the creation of intellectual property (IP) documentation such as patent filings and technical disclosures.
+The primary outcome will be a functional prototype demonstrating the feasibility of the proposed technologies.

+**Work Package 3 (WP 3)**, allocated [Z months] and [Salary × Z], shifts focus to rigorous analysis and validation of the architecture within Delay-Tolerant Networking (DTN) scenarios.
+Activities include comparative performance assessments between legacy systems and the new architecture, an evaluation of the impact of DTN protocols (with and without DTN), and simulations of multi-satellite networks leveraging multiple constellations.
+Deliverables here encompass a detailed performance comparison report, DTN protocol analysis, and simulation results highlighting network cohesion across constellations.

+Finally, **Work Package 4 (WP 4)** ([Æ months]; [Salary × Æ]) integrates the system with physical hardware to enable Hardware-in-the-Loop (HIL) simulations, ensuring real-world validation of performance.
+This phase produces documentation for the HIL testbed setup and a validation report derived from hardware-integrated testing.
+The inclusion of WP 4 is recommended if HIL alignment is critical to the project’s objectives.

 ### APPENDIX / ANNEX